 - It is generally advised to avoid used car seats.
 If however, that is what your budget can reach, make sure that it is not expired or more than 6 years old, does not come with any missing parts, and has the label intact.

 - Your mode of use is very important too.
 Many parents enjoy the ease of clicking an infant car seat to the base and off to hand-carry or move it to a stroller.
-If you want to acquire, make sure it is stroller-compatible.
+If you want to acquire it, make sure it is stroller-compatible.
 Spoiler alert; your baby becomes too heavy to hand-carry after about a year and then your stroller option is all you are left with.

 - Many car seat manufacturers make their seats conform to or pass stringent NHTSA safety standards, which is a good thing.
 However, as mentioned several already, your car seat is only as safe as you install and use it.
 It is important to consider car seats that are easy to install, with both the seatbelt and the latch.
 If it is convertible, both configurations should be just as simple.